 The live prospect may be very interested in case studies and product sheets, but show those to the first-time visitor and they may well run a mile.
 They are much more likely searching for an answer to a question or a challenge that you might be able to help them solve.

-By using context to create content tailored to those varying needs, you can really boost your conversion rates and stop losing visitors who feel overwhelmed by a wealth of technical information on their first visit.
+By using context to create content tailored to those varying needs, you can boost your conversion rates and stop losing visitors who feel overwhelmed by a wealth of technical information on their first visit.

+That all may seem a little easier said than done.
 How can you actually start using context in your marketing to really speak to your buyers?